Feyerabend/cc/ch08/addition/proof/README.md

 ## A Proof Checker for Homotopy Type Theory, Written in C

-This repository is a programming language laboratory for students studying dependent type theory and Homotopy Type Theory (HoTT).
-It implements Martin-Löf Type Theory extended with HoTT features - identity types, univalence, higher inductive types, universe polymorphism, and inductive families - in around 4 000 lines of C source that you can read, run, and extend.
+This repository is a programming language laboratory for students studying dependent type theory and Homotopy Type Theory ([HoTT](./../hott)).
+It implements Martin-Löf Type Theory extended with HoTT features--identity types, univalence, higher inductive types, universe polymorphism, and inductive families - in around 4 000 lines of C source that you can read, run, and extend.